beefchimi/emitten/docs/future.md

 It would be nice if I could avoid this.

-## No dynamic delete

-I got sloppy and used the `delete` keyword...
-I need to remove the `@typescript-eslint/no-dynamic-delete` override and filter that `object` properly.

 ## Write tests

 I have not actually authored any tests yet... but I plan to use `vitest` once Iâ€™m ready.